ISISComputingGroup/ibex_developers_manual/Sample-Changers.md

 This takes input files `rackDefinitions.xml` and `samplechanger.xml` and then allows the user to dynamically build the motion setpoints configuration file.
 As of [October 2020](https://github.com/ISISComputingGroup/IBEX/issues/5720), the user can also select a specific rack, and this will rebuild the list of motion setpoints to only include the positions listed in that rack.
 If the selected sample changer is the special value `_ALL`, positions from all sample changers will be included in the built motionsetpoints file.
 This option is automatically added to the list of available sample changers.

 An example sampleChanger + motionSetpoints configuration can be found in `support/samplechanger/master/settings`.
+Additional documentation can be found with the [code](https://github.com/ISISComputingGroup/EPICS-sampleChanger/tree/master/sampleChanger_docs).

 # Rotating Sample Changer